google/docsy/content/en/docs/Adding content/Shortcodes/index.md

 | color | | See above.

-To set the background image, place an image with the word "background" in the name inside the [Page Bundle](https://gohugo.io/content-management/page-bundles/).
+To set the background image, place an image with the word "background" in the name in the page's [Page Bundle](/docs/adding-content/content/#page-bundles).
+For example, in our the example site the background image in the home page's cover block is [`featured-background.jpg`](https://github.com/google/docsy-example/tree/master/content/en), in the same directory.

 {{% alert title="Tip" %}}
 If you also include the word **featured** in the image name, e.g. `my-featured-background.jpg`, it will also be used as the Twitter Card image when shared.